of Campus Life

 Michael Jaromin joined the University in 1989 and has served in many roles in Student Affairs since that time.
 A dedicated Student Affairs professional, he was appointed the Director of Student Involvement in 1999 and truly enjoys working with all of the diverse student leaders on campus.
 Mr. Jaromin has been trained by Project Adventure, Inc. and designed and presented many original workshops for student leaders.
 He is dedicated to enhancing the extra-curricular program for students through quality advisement, services, programs, and leadership development opportunities and has made it the mission of the Office of Student Involvement to try and get as many students as possible involved in the life of the campus.

-Mr. Jaromin received his Bachelor of Arts degree from the College of the Holy Cross and his Master of Arts degree from the University at Albany.
+Mr. Jaromin received his bachelor of arts degree from the College of the Holy Cross and his master of arts degree from the University at Albany.

-Beth joined Student Involvement & Leadership in the fall of 2003 after serving as an Assistant Director of Career Services since the fall of 1999; she has also spent summers as Assistant Director to the Orientation program.
+Beth joined Student Involvement in the fall of 2003 after serving as an Assistant Director of Career Services since the fall of 1999; she has also spent summers as Assistant Director to the Orientation program.
 In her current role, Beth oversees leadership development initiatives and provides support to UAlbany student organizations.
 She is also the Faculty Advisor to Five Quad Volunteer Ambulance Service.